sudheerj/reactjs-interview-questions/README.md

     <div id='login-btn'>Login</div>
     ```

     Whereas a **component** can be declared in several different ways.
 It can be a class with a `render()` method.
 Alternatively, in simple cases, it can be defined as a function.
-In either case, it takes props as an input, and returns an JSX tree as the output:
+In either case, it takes props as an input, and returns a JSX tree as the output:

     ```javascript
     const Button = ({ onLogin }) =>
       <div id={'login-btn'} onClick={onLogin} />
     ```

-    Then JSX gets transpiled to `React.createElement()` function tree:
+    Then JSX gets transpiled to a `React.createElement()` function tree:

     ```javascript
     const Button = ({ onLogin }) => React.createElement(